hey2022/advance_lab/README.md

 ### Procedure

-We will analyze the time and memory usage of many different algorithms while using different optimising techniques to see how they differ.

-We will write the implementations of many types of algorithms, both fast and slow, and determine the optimising techniques to see how they changed the space and time complexity.
+We will write the implementations of many types of algorithms, both fast and slow, and determine to see how big O notation and benchmarked results differ.

 Types of algorithms
 * Sorting algorithms
 * Searching algorithms

-Optimising techniques include:
-* Divide and Conquer
-* Dynamic Programming
-* Greedy
-* Hashing

 Ways of determining result:
 * Space time complexity analysis